Kian1010/Kian1010/README.md

 Hi, I’m Kian!
-I am an individual who believes that coding is the future!
-I want to improve my ability to understand the core aspects of all things involving computers and coding.
+I am an individual who enjoys coding and the challenges assosicated with it!
+(Especially when it works) I aim to improve my ability to understand the core aspects continously of all things within the IT field such as coding.

 My dream is that one day code that I write can help others, be it simply making someones life more convenient